huwenboshi/huwenboshi.github.io/_posts/2021-02-21-crosspopfunct.markdown

 and complex traits (e.g. height, body mass index) across populations.
 In this blog post, I hope to give a simple and intuitive understanding of our work to a broad audience.

+(For those that are inpatient, scroll to the bottom of this page.)

 ### What did we study?

 We studied the effects genetic variants have on diseases